akushner/queue_simulator/FUTURE_IDEAS.md

 5.  **Failure and Resilience Simulation (Chaos Engineering):**
     To test the system's resilience, we could introduce random machine failures.
 A machine could suddenly stop working, and the job it was running would need to be requeued.
 This would allow you to see how your system handles unexpected failures and to design more resilient queuing strategies.

+---

+## More Ideas!

+1.  **Network and I/O Simulation:**
+    We could model network latency, bandwidth, and disk I/O. Jobs could have dependencies that need to be downloaded, or they might be I/O-bound.
+This would add a new layer of constraints and potential bottlenecks, reflecting the reality of many distributed systems.

+2.  **Energy Consumption and "Green" Metrics:**
+    Similar to the cost model, but focused on sustainability.
+We could associate an energy consumption profile with each machine (e.g., watts used at idle vs. full load).
+The simulation could then track total energy usage and even estimate the CO2 footprint, allowing for "green computing" optimizations.

+3.  **Manual Intervention ("Human-in-the-Loop"):**
+    Allow you to manually intervene in the simulation as it's running.
+You could pause the queue, manually kill a specific job, drain a machine for "maintenance," or reprioritize a job on the fly.
+This would make the simulation more interactive and great for "what-if" scenario planning.

+4.  **Advanced Queueing Disciplines:**
+    The current queue is First-In, First-Out (FIFO).
+We could implement more advanced queueing algorithms to see how they affect performance, such as:
+    *   **Shortest Job First (SJF):** Prioritize jobs with the shortest estimated processing time.
+    *   **Weighted Fair Queueing (WFQ):** Allocate resources based on weights assigned to different job classes or users.
+    *   **Token Bucket Algorithm:** To control the rate of job arrivals and prevent the system from being overwhelmed.

+5.  **Historical Data Replay:**
+    You could upload a log file of past job data (arrival times, processing times, etc.).
+The simulator would then "replay" this historical workload, allowing you to see how a different number of machines or a different queueing algorithm would have handled a real-world scenario.